CuyZ/NotiZ/Documentation/06-Administrator/02-CustomEvent/Index.rst

     If one needs a more specific implementation for an event, the interface ``\CuyZ\Notiz\Core\Event\Event`` can be implemented instead.

-Here is an event bound to our previous sent signal:
+Here is an event bound to our previously sent signal:

 .. code-block:: php